cppitems/cppitems/items/001/item.md

   return 0;
 }
  ```
-where a sweet over the grid is performed using a nested for-loop.
+where a sweep over the entire grid is performed using a nested for-loop.
 The `grid_at` function is used to write to the grid.

-Note that beside the namespace operator `::` for the wrapped `calloc` and `free` this library only uses C language features.
+Note that this library only uses C language features, apart from the namespace operator `::` for the standard library functions `calloc` and `free`.

 > Which C++ language features are you missing?